-Degree candidates seeking Initial certification will complete an e-portfolio project in the clinical practice course.
-Degree candidates seeking either initial or professional certification in the Advanced Teacher program in Early Childhood Education will register for the capstone course, complete an action research project, and may need to complete additional student teaching as indicated above depending on their teaching experience.
+Degree candidates seeking initial certification will complete a capstone project and submit the edTPA in the clinical practice course.
+Degree candidates seeking either initial or professional certification in the Advanced Teacher program in Childhood Education will register for the capstone course, complete an action research project, and may need to complete additional student teaching as indicated above depending on their teaching experience.